 Air infiltration occurs when outside air finds its way inside your house.
-Most people notice this in the winter when cold air blows through their wall outlet.
-Or in the summer when the hot 100°F air finds its way into your cool living space inside.
-In either case, you can expect higher heating and cooling bills if you have a lot of air infiltrating into your home.
+Most people notice this in the winter when cold air blows through a wall outlet on an exterior wall.
+Or in the summer when the hot 100°F air finds its way into your cool inside living space.
+You can expect higher heating and cooling bills if you have a lot of air infiltrating into your home.

 There are numerous locations from which outside air can find its way inside.
 Even more so in older houses, which are not as tightly sealed as newer homes.
 One place I noticed a fair amount of cold air blowing into our house was through the light switches and wall outlets situated in exterior walls.
 Even though there is insulation in the walls, it won’t necessarily stop the air from entering your house when the wind is blowing.

 For the wall outlets, there is a very easy solution.
 I would highly recommend buying the plastic childproof outlet plugs that insert into the wall outlets.
 They are a bit difficult to pull out (by design), but they do the best job and completely stop the air from blowing in through the plug.
 Make sure you get the childproof plugs that completely cover the whole outlet.
 I have these on all my exterior wall outlets and the air has been completely stopped.